Mcilhaggis/accessible-3d-scene-viewer-react/README.md

 Once you have your original gltf file, go to the folder it's in and run the following to process and rename the file.

 ```
- gltf-pipeline -i scene.gltf -o newname.gltf -d
+ gltf-pipeline -i src/img/castle_of_loarre/scene.gltf -o dist/assets/gltf/castle.gltf -d
 ```
-Cnvert the new gltf file into a jsx file with the following command.
+Convert the new gltf file into a jsx file with the following command.
 ```
-npx gltf newname.gltf
+npx gltfjsx castle.gltf
 ```

 ## Wants:
 - No screen reader description
-- Use arrow keys to rotate model
+- Use JSON file to render model and inital positioning
-- The bottom of the I-Frame visible in fullscreen at 200%
 - Render if there is more than one on the webpage using its repsenctive json file to populate content.
 - Click on an area and use lookAt() to focus in on an area
+- alert to screen reader that interactive is visible and can be clicked

 ## Stretch goals
 - Having a test page for users to test lighting, camera position and scale
 - Convert to Typescript
+- When rotaing the item have the screen reader read out if new visuals/items are now visible

 ## Concerns to tackle from Sketchfab integration:
 - No movement of object with keyboard when in orbit mode, and limited movement in first-person mode